 If you’ve been injured in an accident in Binghamton, New York, knowing how long you have to file a personal injury claim is critical.
 The legal clock starts ticking the moment your injury occurs.
 This deadline is known as the “statute of limitations,” and missing it could mean permanently losing your right to compensation.
 At Munley Law, we’re committed to making sure our clients never miss their opportunity for justice.
-In this article, we explain everything Binghamton residents need to know about the statute of limitations in personal injury lawsuits in New York State.
+Contact our Binghamton personal injury lawyer today to schedule a free consultation.

 $32 Million Wrongful Death